Continue Reading Below

-Items such as computers, copiers, fax machines and scanners also are tax deductible.
-As with furniture, you can take 100% up front or depreciate (this time over five years).
+Items such as computers, copiers, fax machines and scanners also are tax-deductible.
+As with furniture, you can take 100 percent upfront or depreciate (this time over five years).

 5. Software and subscriptions

-The recently increased Section 179 provides another tax break in this area of business expenses.
+The increased Section 179 provides another tax break in this area of business expenses.
 Previously, a company had to depreciate the cost of computer software over three years.
 Now, off-the-shelf software a business buys can be fully expensed in the year purchased.
-This option, however, is only good for the 2013 tax year unless Congress renews it for the 2014 tax year and beyond.
+Again, this option must be renewed for the 2015 tax year and beyond.